remix-run/remix/docs/route/client-loader.md

 ## Hydration Behavior

 By default, `clientLoader` **will not** execute for the route during initial hydration.
-Thi is for the primary (and simpler) use-case where the `clientLoader` does not change the shape of the server `loader` data and is just an optimization on subsequent client side navigations (to read from a cache or hit an API directly).
+This is for the primary (and simpler) use-case where the `clientLoader` does not change the shape of the server `loader` data and is just an optimization on subsequent client side navigations (to read from a cache or hit an API directly).

 ### `clientLoader.hydrate`